myrtleTree33/stegger/README.md

-Swagger
+Stegger
 =========

 **Steganography made simple for Node.JS**

 ##About#
-Swagger is a steganographic utility for Node.JS, to conceal encrypted text within JPEG images (yes, JPEG!).
+Stegger is a steganographic utility for Node.JS, to conceal encrypted text within JPEG images (yes, JPEG!).
 It wraps around the UNIX utility, `outguess`.

 I couldn't find a working existing module on `npm`, so I made my own. =